Did the Jewish People Reject Jesus?

-How did Jewish people in the first century really view Jesus?
+Was Jesus really rejected by the Jews of the first century?
 The best way to answer that question is to look at the first-hand documents of that time.
 They are primarily the New Testament, but also the writings of the Jewish historian Josephus and some rabbinic sources.
 Since there is so much material, we will only be able to look at a few references.
 But these references will give us a first-hand glimpse of how Jewish people in the early days of Christianity actually viewed that carpenter from Nazareth.

 The New Testament, our primary source of information on the life of Jesus, records many times when the am ha-aretz (roughly translated, the “man in the street”) listened with anticipation to Jesus’ teaching.
 Below are some examples: